 Yes, however available parking is limited.
 We strongly encourage guests to take advantage of the free shuttle, located at the Palm Tran Bus Stop near Macy's, at The Mall at Wellington Green.
 Those still wishing to park at the event should try to arrive early and carpool if possible.

 The Haunted Hallways are intended to be frightening and are not recommended for children under the age of 10.
 Children must be 12 years of age to go through the Hallways without an adult.

 The event schedule and activity times will be posted, when available, on the Fall Festival event page.

 No sign-ups are necessary for the costume contests.

 The pie eating contests are first come, first serve.
 Sign up at the sound stage.

 No pets (with the exception of service animals) are allowed in the park.

 While some vendors and food trucks may accept credit cards, it is recommended to have cash on hand for purchases.

-For sponsor and vendor information please complete our Sponsor / Vendor Interest Form and select "Special Events" as your area of interest,and "4th of July Celebration".
+For sponsor and vendor information please complete our Sponsor / Vendor Interest Form, select "Special Events" as your area of interest and check "4th of July Celebration".